 Should the rich share with the poor?

 The street leading to his white wooden house seems right out of a Norman Rockwell painting.
-Sprinklers water the perfectly mowed lawn, kids play basketball in the driveway, while small squirrels stay just out of range of the thumping ball.
-If there’s still an American dream, it lives right here, in front of Deaton’s door.
-Through his living room window, you can hear the economist playing on his grand piano: it’s Beethoven’s Moonlight Sonata.
-But Deaton doesn’t take his affluent life for granted, because his own path has taught him how long the road to this pretty area of Princeton, New Jersey really is.
+Sprinklers water the perfectly mowed lawn and kids play basketball in the driveway while small squirrels stay just out of range of the thumping ball.
+If there’s still an American dream, it lives here.
+Through his living room window, you can hear the economist playing on his grand piano, it’s Beethoven’s Moonlight Sonata.
+But Deaton doesn’t take his affluence for granted, his own path to Princeton, New Jersey has been a long one.

-It’s an idea that many people might find surprising.
-But today the economist isn't going to talk about the average Joe.
-"It doesn’t work for nations,” he points out, in the middle of an intense conversation covering foreign aid, globalization and dictatorships.
-If USAID or the World Bank donates money to a foreign country that seemingly deserves help, they’re in Deaton’s analysis, pumping money into a broken system.
+In an intense conversation about foreign aid, globalization and dictatorships, Deaton says that if USAID or the World Bank donates money to a foreign country that rightfully deserves help, they are in his mind, pumping money into a broken system.
 In his opinion, this influx of foreign money shifts the governmental responsibility towards the donors instead of the country.
-As a result, changing how governments function "makes development impossible".
+As a result, changing how governments function and ultimately makes development impossible.